 The working holiday program allows you to travel and/or work in Canada during your stay.
-You are required to to be at least 18 years of age, with a maximum of 30 years.
+You are required to to be at least 18 years of age, and younger than 30.
 This type of visa can only be applied for once.
 This visa allows you to work in Canada during your holiday, allowing you to finance your trip while you are there.
 Take note that this visa has very limited availability; apply for this visa on time.

 2. Permanent Resident Visas

 To qualify for a permanent resident visa or residence permit, you must meet a number of strict requirements.
 You can make use of the Express Entry program to acquire a permanent residence permit based on national economic immigration programs, such as:

 - The “Federal Skilled Worker Program”